What Is Cell Biology? 5 Facts Every O Level Student Must Know

 What Is Cell Biology?

-So what is cell biology in practical terms for O Level students?
-It means understanding what each part of the cell does, how cells are organised, how they divide, and how they interact with their environment.
-This knowledge underpins almost every other topic in the O Level Biology syllabus — from nutrition and transport to reproduction and genetics.
+Cell biology is the branch of science that studies the structure, function, and behaviour of cells.
+Cells are the smallest unit of life — every living organism is made up of cells.
+For O Level students, cell biology means understanding what each part of the cell does, how cells are organised, how they divide, and how they interact with their environment.
+This knowledge underpins almost every other topic in the O Level Biology syllabus.

 Why Is Cell Biology So Important for O Level Biology?